Why we didn’t apply to Seedcamp or running a startup in your 30s

 The finalists for this year’s Seedcamp were announced today.
 Congratulations and best of luck to everyone!

-I wish I could have been there too.Explore posts in the same categories: business comment below, or link to this permanent URL from your own site.
+I wish I could have been there too.business comment below, or link to this permanent URL from your own site.